-Kick-off Partnering Workshop: The initial partnering session where the team develops their initial partnering Charter and officially starts the partnering process.
+Kick-off Partnering Workshop: The initial partnering session where the team develops their partnering charter and officially starts the partnering process.

-Multi-Tiered Partnering (Executive - Core Team - Stakeholder): Partnering workshops can be divided into multiple sessions including an Executive Session, Core Team Session and Stakeholder Session.
-For very large projects, a best practice is to use the Executive Team as a project board of directors who provide vision and steer the project.
-The Core Team is the central group of key individuals who are on the project throughout the duration. stt
+Multi-Tiered Partnering (Executive - Core Team - Stakeholder): Partnering workshops can be divided into multiple sessions, including an executive session, core team session and stakeholder session.
+For very large projects, a best practice is to use the executive team as a project board of directors who provide vision and steer the project.
+The core team is the central group of key individuals who are on the project throughout the duration.
+The stakeholder team is made up of end-users, maintainers or third parties who can influence the outcome of the project.

-Partnering Level: The desired level of engagement in the partnering process may vary depending on a Contract's size or a construction project's complexity, location or other risk factor.
-If a project encounters any of the following risk factors, the City may consider elevating the partnering process to the next higher level.
+Partnering Level: The desired level of engagement in the partnering process may vary depending on a contract's size, complexity, location or other risk factor.
+If a project encounters any of the following risk factors, the City may consider adjusting the partnering process to the appropriate level.

+The Citywide Partnering Matrix